 Sublime in spirit, vivacity, energy, two and a half hours of happiness in which ensembles, duets, trios, quartets, solo arias and even quintets, sextets and septets flow like an unstoppable river [...].Bertrand Renard, Culturebox, 13 juin 2017

 As for the music, the choirs and orchestra are perfectFrançois Deletraz, LeFigaro.fr, 25 juin 2017

 Gallienne is particularly successful in the encounters between Cenerentola and Alidoro at the beginning of Act 1 and then with Prince Don Ramiro.
 Two magical moments where time stands still.François Deletraz, LeFigaro.fr, 25 juin 2017

 Free cloakrooms are at your disposal.
-For safety reasons, the Paris Opera cannot accommodate luggage or travel bags.
+For safety reasons, the Opera does not accept scooters, rollerblades, skateboards, electric scooters or bulky luggage.
 The cloakrooms are closed during the day.

 Bars offering drinks and light refreshments are available in the public areas, 45 minutes before each performance and during intervals.
 To avoid queuing during the interval you can place your order as soon as you arrive at the theatre.